Retirement Living Hub

 Understanding the Medicare Landscape: Parts A and B

 Medicare serves as the federal health insurance program for people aged 65 or older, certain younger people with disabilities, and people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant).
-Before exploring specific `medicare plans`, you must grasp the foundation: Original Medicare, comprising Part A and Part B.
+Before exploring specific `medicare plans`, you must grasp the foundation: Original Medicare, comprising Part A and Part B. When I was looking into this for Dorothy and me, I found it helpful to think of it as the bedrock upon which everything else is built, much like the foundation of a good bridge.

 Medicare Part A: Hospital Insurance

 Part A covers inpatient hospital stays, skilled nursing facility care, hospice care, and some home health care.
 Most individuals do not pay a monthly premium for Part A if they or their spouse paid Medicare taxes through employment for a specified period (typically 10 years or 40 quarters).
+Both Dorothy and I qualified for premium-free Part A, which was a relief to see when I ran the numbers.

 • Are you eligible for premium-free Part A?